 “I’d like to be that sprightly when I get to the age of eighty-four,” Thorn muttered as the burgomaster walked away.

 “Old lady?”
-Her father shook his head reproachfully.
+Her father spread out his arms in a gesture of annoyance.
 “Your mother is turning forty-eight today.
 Would you call her an old lady?”

 “Jewelry of some sort?”
 Gleda suggested.
 “Mommy was making herself pretty in front of the mirror yesterday!
-Or should we get her a fluffy Raydonan shawl?
+Or should we get her a fluffy Raydon shawl?
 It’s still cold inside the house.”

 “Jewelry,” Gleda said with a smith.
 “It’ll soon be summer.
 She doesn’t need a shawl.”

-“Then we need to go this way,” Thorn said with a nod and headed towards one of the shops which formed a ring around the market square, with the town hall building with its yellow circular clock face atop the tower looking like a precious stone set into this ring.
+“Then we need to go this way,” Thorn said with a nod and headed towards one of the shops which encircled the market square.
+The town hall building with its yellow circular clock face atop the tower was like the precious stone of a ring in this circle.
 The very shop they needed was just next to the town hall.

 Rask, a stocky, cheerful fellow with a black beard, only seemed on the old side because of the wrinkles that covered the length and breadth of his face.
 Then again, maybe he got them from his constant cheerfulness; at any rate, whenever he burst out laughing, and that was almost the whole time, each one of those wrinkles found its purpose in life.
 Now was no exception.
 When he caught sight of the customers, a happy smile spread across the merchant’s face.
 He rang the little bell that hung above the entrance and, still smiling, bowed to greet Thorn and his daughter.